 A lot of the time, we propose buying a new your system as a result of the growing expenses of maintaining an AC with R22.
 Plus, you’ll be getting a more energy-efficient solution.

 Give our Experts a call at 352-414-4006 now and we’ll help you get started finding a new model.

 How Do I Know What Kind Refrigerant My AC Uses?

 If you’re unsure what type of refrigerant your air conditioner uses, you can locate its nameplate.
-This piece is typically located on the exterior condenser.
+This piece is typically situated on the outside condenser.
 Or you can look in your owner’s manual.